 Applicants must hold a bachelor's degree from an institution of acceptable standing and have a grade point average point of "B" or better in work completed during the last two years of undergraduate study.
-The applicant who will receive the bachelor's degree at the end of the semester or term when applying for admission will be considered for a conditional admission.
-The bachelor's degree may be in engineering, natural sciences, urban/city planning, business, public administration, political studies, geography, sociology, airway science/aviation, avionics, economics, or other transportation-related fields.
+The bachelor's degree may be in engineering, urban/city planning, business, public administration, political studies, geography, sociology, airway science/aviation, avionics, economics, or other transportation-related fields.

 The applicant must meet the criteria for admission to The Graduate School.
 Applications cannot be evaluated until these requirements are met and the completed application is received by the Graduate School.
 Application forms for admission may be obtained from: The Graduate School, Texas Southern University, 3100 Cleburne Avenue, Houston, Texas 77004.
-For information call The Graduate School at (713) 313-7233, or visit the website at http://www.tsu.edu/academics/graduate/.
+For information call The Graduate School at (713) 313-7233.